Matias Laine: Formula Three

-2010 will see Laine move to the Formula 3 Euro Series, competing for Motopark Academy.
+2010 would see Laine move to the Formula 3 Euro Series, competing for Motopark Academy.
 He joined fellow Formula Renault graduates António Félix da Costa and Adrian Quaife-Hobbs at the team.
 He earned his first point finishing ninth at Hockenheim round because Esteban Gutiérrez who finished sixth was guest driver and was ineligible to scoring points.

 GP3

 Laine contested for the Marussia Manor Racing team in 2011 and eventually finished 31st.
 He was signed to MW Arden for the 2012 season where he scored his first points and then his first podium finish in the Catalunya round.
 He won his first GP3 race at Spa Francorchamps, along with a final podium at Monza.
 He ended the season fifth and earned a drive for the 2013 Formula Renault 3.5 season with P1 Motorsport.